iLib-js/ilib-mono/docs/ilib-localedata.md

 Ensure that the data for a particular locale is loaded into the cache so that it is available for future synchronous use.<p>

+If the method completes successfully, the data is cached in the same caching object as if the data was loaded with `loadData` method.
-If the method completes successfully, future callers are not required to call `loadData` asynchronously, even though the loader does not support synchronous loading.
+Because of this, future callers are not required to call `loadData` asynchronously, even when the loader does not support synchronous loading because the data is already cached.
+The idea behind `ensureLocale` is to pre-load the data into the cache.
 If the loader for the current platform supports synchronous loading, this method will return a Promise that resolves to true immediately because `loadData` can return the data on-demand and it does not need to be pre-loaded.<p>